 In 1960, after having taught at Huston-Tillotson College for more than a decade, King was selected as the Dean of Academics.
 Five years later King was named college president at the age of 44.
 King served as president from 1965 to 1988, holding the position longer than any other president in the college’s history.
 During his tenure he strengthened the school’s academic credentials and faculty, increased the college’s enrollment, and led a number of campus building and renovation projects including a new chapel and humanities building.
 In appreciation, Huston-Tillotson created the Marcet Alice Hines Endowed Professorship, commemorating his wife.

-Dr. John Quill Taylor King died in Austin, Texas on August 3, 2011, at the age of 89.
+Dr. John Quill Taylor King, a member of Sigma Pi Phi Fraternity, died in Austin, Texas on August 3, 2011, at the age of 89.